 Dolphins are sentient beings exploited for profit and greed.
 They are intentionally kept hungry so that they can be “rewarded” with dead fish when they perform tricks to entertain patrons.
 Life in tiny cement tanks is a cruel and deplorable abuse of these awe-inspiring beings.
 Dolphins are highly evolved, intelligent, social beings.
 They are gifted with echolocation, have different dialects and share deep emotional and family bonds.
 Dolphins are free-ranging mammals that swim up to forty miles daily in the wild.
 A cement swimming pool in the desert is by no means adequate for dolphins.

 Food deprivation, abuse, and dolphins dying in tanks at Dolphinaris Arizona is part of a larger problem.
-Many people do not understand where dolphin shows began.
+Many people do not understand where dolphin shows begin.
 Visit Ric O' Barry's Dolphin Project for information about the brutal drive hunts in Taiji, Japan.
 The drive hunts occur each year from September until March.
 Dolphins are driven into The Cove in Taiji, where they're netted off from escape.
 Those not selected for life in captivity are brutally slaughtered.
 These horrific captures and slaughters gained worldwide attention with the release of The Cove, an Oscar-winning documentary, in 2010.
 Tickets purchased to dolphin shows perpetuate this horrible industry.

 Marine parks have no place in our world anymore.
 Dolphins do not belong captive in swimming pools for human entertainment and profit.
 This is exploitation, not education.
 The only habitat that meets a dolphin's living requirements is their home in the boundless ocean.